 Actuarial calculations reflect a long-term perspective.
-For a newly hired employee, actuarial calculations will take into account the employee's entire career with the employer and also take into consideration the benefits, if any, paid to the employee after termination of employment until the death of the employee and any applicable contingent annuitant.
+For a newly hired employee, actuarial calculations will consider the employee's entire career with the employer and take into consideration the benefits, if any, paid to the employee after termination of employment until the death of the employee and any applicable contingent annuitant.
 In many cases actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.

-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2017, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of June 30, 2018, are presented below:

-Wage Inflation 3.00%

-Future Salary Increases, including Inflation 3.50% to 18.20%

-COLA or Ad Hoc COLA 2.50%

-Investment Rate of Return 7.50% net of investment expense, including inflation

-Actuarial Cost Method Entry Age Normal
+Inflation Future Salary Increases, including Inflation COLA or Ad Hoc COLA 3.00% 3.50% to 18.20% 2.50% on and after April 1, 2018, COLA's for future retirees will be delayed for three years following retirement Investment Rate of Return 7.50% net of investment expense, including inflation Actuarial Cost Method Entry Age Normal

-Mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projection and a five-year age set-back for both males and females.
-Mortality among service retired members, and beneficiaries were based upon the RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120% of male rates, and 110% of female rates.
+Mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projection and a five-year age set-back for both males and females for active members.
+Mortality among service retired members and beneficiaries were based upon the RP-2014 Blue Collar Mortality Table with fully generational projection with Scale BB, 120% of male rates, and 110% of female rates.
 Mortality among disabled members were based upon the RP-2000 Disabled Mortality Table, 90% for male rates and 100% for female rates, set back five years is used for the period after disability retirement.